hellowac/mapnik-wiki-zh-cn/PointSymbolizer.md

 <!-- Author: Ldp -->
 # PointSymbolizer

-A PointSymbolizer specifies the rendering of a "graphic symbol" at a point.[[BR]] If you want to draw a graphic symbol and a text you would better use a ShieldSymbolizer.[[BR]] Staring from r1793 PointSymbolizer supports [Scalable Vector Graphics (SVG)](http://www.w3.org/TR/SVG/) as input images, see examples below.
+A PointSymbolizer specifies the rendering of a "graphic symbol" at a point.

+If you want to draw a graphic symbol and a text you would better use a ShieldSymbolizer.

+Staring from r1793 PointSymbolizer supports [Scalable Vector Graphics (SVG)](http://www.w3.org/TR/SVG/) as input images, see examples below.